Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `reference` : For DEBIT and CREDIT transactions this is the user supplied reference used by the recipient to relate the transaction to an order or invoice number.

 `object` : Returns a list of all hashed public keys in the crypto object register for the specified profile.
-The object result will contain the nine default keys(app1, app2, app3, auth, cert lisp, network, sign  and verify).
+The object result will contain the nine default keys(app1, app2, app3, auth, cert, lisp, network, sign  and verify).

 -----------------------------------